algolia/NSTextFieldCell/README.md

 <li>Parts of subTitle between <b></b> tags are rendered with <strong>subTitleHighlightedTextColor</strong> and <strong>subTitleHighlightedTextFont</strong>;</li>
 </ul>

-This implementation is faster than NSWebView and is perfect for '''NSTableView''', it is very easy to customize it for your needs.
+This implementation is faster than <em>NSWebView</em> and is perfect for <em>NSTableView</em>, it is very easy to customize it for your needs.

 Example
 =============